 As co-lead of QCBytes, I helped develop a partnership with the Charlotte Mecklenburg Library system so that we could provide free technology programming to those in underserved communities.

 "Code is Poetry"

-I was rewarded for my efforts with a software developer internship at Gordian Group.
+Afterwards, I started as a software developer intern at Gordian Group.
 It was during this internship that I knew I was in the right career.
-I loved coding, researching, and agile style of product management.
-This past September I was hired full-time as a Junior Software Developer!
-Currently, I am really grounding down into learning my fundementals at an intermediate/advanced level.
-I'm focused on HTML, CSS3, Angular4, Sass, Bootstrap4 and Gulp really well.
-I'm also assisting my mentor and boss in the research and implementation of an enterprise level Design System.
+I loved designing, coding, researching, and the agile workflow.
+As a Junior Software developer I really grounding down into learned my coding fundamentals at an intermediate/advanced level.
+I focused on HTML, CSS3, Angular4, Sass, and Bootstrap4.
+I also served as the UX Coordinator for the implementation of an enterprise level Design System.

 My mission is to infuse the web with clean, beautiful design and empathetic flows.
 My coding and design skills allow me an opportunity to transmit important messages to the world.
 There are so many good ideas, movements, missions, and businesses out there trying to make our world a better place.
 In my opinion, you can't underestimate the value of the platform that you use to reach out and connect with others.
-I love researching design techniques, working with open source projects and coding solutions in order to deliver websites that clearly communicate a message and are pleasing to the eye.
+I love researching design and development solutions that deliver clearly communicated messages in a pleasing format.